The Little Voice: Hilary Duff version

-"Little Voice" is a song recorded by American singer Hilary Duff for her second studio album, Metamorphosis (2003).
-It was released as the third and final single from the album on May 10, 2004 in Australia.
+The American singer Hilary Duff recorded a version with some difference in the lyrics, called Little Voice, for her second studio album, Metamorphosis (2003).
+It was released as the third and final single from the album on May 10, 2004.
+The single was only released outside of the United States.
 The song was produced by Chico Bennett and DioGuardi.
 The song peaked at number twenty-nine in Australia and also peaked at eighteen in Netherlands.